 M.R.P.
 Option for B.S.
 URS Seniors

-Urban and Regional Science (URS) seniors may apply to earn an accelerated Master of Regional Planning (M.R.P.).
+Urban and regional studies (URS) seniors may apply to earn an accelerated Master of Regional Planning (M.R.P.).
 To complete this degree a student must:

 - Complete 60 credits, at least 30 of which must be obtained within the Department of City and Regional Planning, including credits earned in fulfilling the M.R.P. core requirements.
 Interested URS majors are encouraged to take graduate credit options on upper division classes where possible to fulfill some of the 60 credits.